kailashkumar-S/kailashkumar-S/README.md

 </p>

-I finance student with a backgroung in engineering.
+I am a finance student with a backgroung in engineering.
 I have strong work experience in quantitative finance and programming.
 I am currently working for a corporate bank to help them build credit risk models using python and R. I am looking to forge a career that is at the intersection of programming, statistics and quantitiatve finance.
 You can always mail me at kailashkumar.official@gmail.com